godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

           The reason we want to add ammo to the knife is so we have a consistent interface for all of our weapons.

           If we did not add ammo variables for the knife, we would have to add checks for the knife.
-By adding the ammo variables to the knife, we don't need to worry about that.
+By adding the ammo variables to the knife, we don't need to worry about whether or all our weapons have the same variables.

 Add the following global variables to ``Weapon_Rifle.gd``: